 Pinterest is fairly simple to use.
-Users:
+On Pinterest users can:

 Boards are used to organize and categorize Pins (don’t worry, we’ll get to these next).
 From Boards about the new bathroom and next vacation location to wedding planning and ultimate wish-lists (just say the word and we’ll link you to ours).
 Boards enable users to gather their Pins into a logical and beautiful fashion.
 Plus, Boards can be divided up into sections, to make them even more organized.